DPS News

 For those of you who live on campus, please take the following steps to secure your space:

-• Secure doors and windows.
+• Secure and lock all doors and windows.

 • Close all curtains/blinds.